That estimated dollar metric results from a 191.4% increase from $4.5 billion five years earlier during 2018.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-The Honduras has highly positive net exports in the international trade of knitted or crocheted clothing and accessories as well as coffee, cardamoms, coffee husks, pepper and ginger.
-In turn, these positive cashflows indicate Honduras’ strong competitive advantages under the related product categories.
+The Honduras has positive net exports in the international trade of coffee, pepper, ginger and cardamoms.
+In turn, these positive cashflows indicate Honduras’ strong competitive advantages under the coffee, tea and spices product category.

 Products Causing Largest Trade Deficits for Honduras